ErpNetDocs/tech/advanced/string-interpolation/format-specifiers.md

 ---

-# Format Specifiers
+# Format specifiers
 Format specifiers are used to state the desired format when formatting object values.
 In @@name they can be used, for example, as a second parameter for the calculated attribute operator [FORMATSTRING](../advanced/calculated-attributes/operators/formatstring.md) or in the formatting string (‘:FormatSpecifier’) when referencing domain attributes in the [SENDMAIL](../advanced/business-rules/action-types/sendmail.md) action (‘{DomainAttribute:FormatSpecifier}’).
-There are two main types of format specifiers - Standard .Net Format Specifiers (Numeric, Date - Time,..) and Custom Format Specifiers (Multilanguge String, Custom Property).
+There are two main types of format specifiers - standard .Net format specifiers (Numeric, Date - Time,..) and custom format specifiers (Multilanguge string, Custom property).

-## Standard .Net Format Specifiers
+## Standard .Net format specifiers
 The standard .Net format specifiers are supported.
-The list below contains the most frequently used .Net Format Specifiers.
+The list below contains the most frequently used .Net format specifiers.
 For a complete list and more information, please look at the official .Net documentation site.

-#### Numeric Format Specifiers
+#### Numeric format specifiers
 - 'C', 'c' - abbreviation of Currency.
 Converts a number to a string that represents a currency amount.
 - Can be used with a precision specifier that indicates the desired number of digits after the decimal point.
 The decimal symbol separator and the currency symbol depend on the local regional settings.
 Returns: <br>
 123.4656 ('C') → $123.46 <br>